 Dimensionless models have also been constructed with functionally separated atmospheric layers from the surface.
 The simplest of these is the zero-dimensional, one-layer model,[10] which may be readily extended to an arbitrary number of atmospheric layers.[11]
 The surface and atmospheric layer(s) are each characterized by a corresponding temperature and emissivity value, but no thickness.
 Applying radiative equilibrium (i.e conservation of energy) at the interfaces between layers produces a set of coupled equations which are solvable.

-Layered models produce temperatures that better estimate those observed for Earth's surface and atmospheric levels.[12]
-They likewise illustrate the radiative heat transfer processes which underlie the greenhouse effect.
-Quantification of this phenomenon using a version of the one-layer model was first published by Svante Arrhenius in year 1896.[13]
+Layered models produce temperatures that better estimate those observed for Earth's surface and atmospheric levels.[13]
+They likewise further illustrate the radiative heat transfer processes which underlie the greenhouse effect.
+Quantification of this phenomenon using a version of the one-layer model was first published by Svante Arrhenius in year 1896.[14]

 The zero-dimensional model above, using the solar constant and given average earth temperature, determines the effective earth emissivity of long wave radiation emitted to space.
 This can be refined in the vertical to a one-dimensional radiative-convective model, which considers two processes of energy transport:

 The radiative-convective models have advantages over the simple model: they can determine the effects of varying greenhouse gas concentrations on effective emissivity and therefore the surface temperature.
-But added parameters are needed to determine local emissivity and albedo and address the factors that move energy about the earth.
+But added parameters are needed to determine local emissivity and albedo and address the factors that move energy about the Earth.[citation needed]

 Effect of ice-albedo feedback on global sensitivity in a one-dimensional radiative-convective climate model.[14][15][16]